EmbeddingGemma, MRL, InfoNCE, Embed vs. Decode

 InfoNCE vs. MRL

-Finally, the last set of worksheets brings everything together.
+Finally, the last set of drawings brings everything together.
 You fine-tune an embedding model from pairs of text anchors and their respective positive examples, but this time you train with MRL so the model learns embeddings at multiple dimensions (i.e., 8, 4, 2) in one shot.